 - Colorado—There is no distinction between agents and brokers in Colorado; it is a single-license state.
 Licensing requirements include 168 hours of approved training, submission of an application with your fingerprints for a background check, and payment of a $485 fee.
 You must also obtain an errors and omissions insurance policy prior to applying.
 Renewal is required every three years, and you must complete 24 hours of approved continuing education before your renewal date.

 - Nevada—Complete an application form and include a fingerprint card along with a $125 fee.
 You also need to include documentation showing that you've completed 90 hours of approved pre-licensing education within the past 12 months.
 Licenses are valid for two years, and 30 hours of continuing education are required in order to renew.

-- New York—Finish 75 hours of state-approved education and obtain sponsorship from a licensed real estate broker in order to submit your licensing application with a $50 fee.
-License renewal is mandatory every two years, and 22.5 hours of approved continuing education must be completed prior to the renewal deadline.
+- New York—Finish 75 hours of state-approved education and 45 hours of a real estate broker course approved by the Secretary of State to submit your licensing application with a $155 fee.
+License renewal is mandatory every two years, and you must complete 22.5 hours of approved continuing education before the renewal deadline.

 Note that the licensing requirements mentioned above, along with those in other states, may vary if you plan on becoming a licensed real estate broker or property manager.

 Plus, you may or may not be able to easily transfer your real estate license to another state.
 It's true that some states have reciprocity agreements with each other, but in many cases, you will need to complete additional steps that are similar to the ones you'll have already gone through.